anamikaagrawal123/multitier-vpc-bastion-host/README.md

-# Example VPC with SSH access and Bastion Host for Redhat Ansible
+# Example VPC with SSH access and Bastion Host for Blue-Green Deployment

 This Terraform example for IBM Cloud Schematics illustrates how to deploy an IBM Cloud Gen2 VPC with a bastion host to provide secure